Code-Engine-Studio/ces-mattermost-plugin-ai/README.md

 6. Output files should be located in scripts/out

+If you want to regenerate the file `finalOutput.json` after manually editing the output files locally.

+npm run gen

+This will update the file `finalOutput.json` in scripts/out/final-output

 # How to stay update with the upstream repo

 This is a forked repo from Mattermost AI plugin.
 We will try to have minimum change on the core functions of Mattermost AI plugin.
 We can use the `Sync fork` feature from Github to synchronize with the upstream repository. \